Darxo/Hardened/README.md

 - Entities which have `this.m.IsActingEachTurn = false` (e.g. Donkeys, Phylactery, Spider Eggs) will now trigger `onRoundEnd` after every other entity has triggered it and trigger `onRoundStart` before every other entity has triggered it
 - `IsSpecializedInShields` is no longer set to `true` by **Shield Expert**
 - Introduce new `setWeight` and `getWeight` function for `item.nut` to make code around itemweight more readable.
 They work on the same underlying StaminaModifier but in a reversed way
+- `onMovementStep` now calls `onUpdateVisibility` for the entity after the MSU events happen instead of before, allowing you to better implement effects, whose vision effects depend on positioning
 - Add new `AffectedBodyPart` member for `injury.nut` (temporary injuries) which specifies which bodypart that injury belongs to.
 It defaults to -1 and is adjusted depending on the vanilla injury lists
 - Add two new events `onReallyBeforeSkillExecuted` and `onReallyAfterSkillExecuted` for `skill.nut` which guarantee to only trigger when a skill is actually onUsed
 - Add two new events `onBeforeShieldDamageReceived` and `onAfterShieldDamageReceived` for `skill.nut`